tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereLiberty/overview.md

 This release includes the following features and fixes:

-* A step to generate
- Component-Resource properties from Liberty variable tags in the configuration files.
+* A step to generate Component-Resource properties from Liberty variable tags in the configuration files.
-* A step to replace the values of
-Liberty variables in the configuration files with the values of Component-Resource properties.
+* A step to replace the values of Liberty variables in the configuration files with the values of Component-Resource properties.
-* A fix for problems on
-Windows platforms related to spaces in paths.
+* A fix for problems on Windows platforms related to spaces in paths.

 #### Version 9.828195

-This release includes the following features and
+This release includes the following features and fixes:
- fixes:

 * Support for specifying multiple servers for the Start Server, Stop Server, Create Server, Delete Server, and Join Collective steps.
 * Support for specifying wlp.user.dir in plug-in steps.
 * A fix for a character set issue when you write server configuration files on z/OS.

 #### Version 8.802646

-This release includes the following features and
+This release includes the following features and fixes:
- fixes:

 * The plug-in now includes Register Host, Unregister Host, Update Host, and Upload File To Collective Host steps.
 * Support for joining a server to a collective by using the collective controller.
-* Support for starting and
-stopping a server in a collective by using the collective controller.
+* Support for starting and stopping a server in a collective by using the collective controller.

 #### Version 7.778014

-This release includes
-the following features and fixes:
+This release includes the following features and fixes:

 * A new Join Collective step.
 * A fix for attribute names that are used in the `quickStartSecurity` node.
 * A new **optionalArgs** field for the Create Collective step.
-* A fix for APAR PI60739 Start
- Server step does not complete if started on Windows.
+* A fix for APAR PI60739Start Server step does not complete if started on Windows.

 |Back to ...||Latest Version|IBM WebSphere Liberty |||||